 - Detailed road map and/or GPS device

 Please can I reserve a table for two/four people: Je voudrais réserver une table pour deux/quatre personnes s’il vous plaît.

 Regular trains link cities and main towns.
 Check schedules and buy tickets at SNCF.
 Traveling around by car buys freedom, flexibility and a ticket to rural France.
 Motorists drive on the right side of the road and pay to use autoroutes (motorways).
 Plot routes, toll and fuel costs with autoroutes.

 Bicycle is a brilliant way of navigating towns and cities, including Paris.
 Sleek cycling paths link sights in the gorgeous and flat Loire Valley, Provence (not so flat) and Brittany.
 Research routes with France Vélo Tourisme.

-This article was first published in June 2015 and updated in June 2019.
+Article first published in June 2015 and last updated in July 2021.